zeyu2001/pychat/README.md

 # pychat
  A Python chatroom application with Tkinter GUI

-## Create Your Own Chatbot
+## Create Your Own Chatroom Application
-Check out my tutorial [here](https://dev.to/zeyu2001/build-a-chatroom-app-with-python-44fa)
+Check out my tutorial [here](https://dev.to/zeyu2001/build-a-chatroom-app-with-python-44fa).

 ## How to Run?
 Run the `server.py` script from the command line.